CalestialAshley35/budget-manager/README.md

 - **Font Awesome** - For providing icons to represent financial categories.
 - **Google Fonts** - For providing the "Inter" font, which is used for the app's text.

-## Future Improvements

-- Add user authentication for multiple users and personalized data storage.
-- Support for different currencies and conversion rates.
-- Include more detailed analytics such as tax breakdown and savings targets.
-- Implement mobile app version for iOS and Android.